campbe13/JS320-2021/00-extra-exercises/array-funcs/README.md

 let short = shortOnly(array)
 // results in short ['blah', 'bugs']
 ```
-Hint: new array with a _subset_ of the elements, use Array.filter()
+Hint: new array with a _subset_ of the elements, use Array.filter()<br>
-Optional: Use `arguments` instead of defining a parameter (so you can give it multiple arrays as arguments)
+Challenge: Use `arguments` instead of defining a parameter (so you can give it multiple arrays as arguments)
 <!--
 for future use
 https://www.npmjs.com/package/an-array-of-english-words